ninsuo/GenyBundle/README.md

 Goal of this project is to provide:
 - a user interface to create forms
-- a user interface to display and validate that form
+- a user interface to display and validate those forms

 ---